 However, there are instances where an ADR process that is otherwise likely to fail can be saved and successfully brought to a resolution if the parties and their lawyers are able to identify and appoint the right ADR professional to mediate or arbitrate the matter.
 In some cases, proceeding straight to trial will be the best option for everyone involved, while in others using an extremely senior ADR professional may be necessary.

-When the parties can commit to making the effort, however, these less formal processes are excellent options for the resolution of various family issues such as property division, spousal and child support obligations and custody and access arrangements.
+When the parties can commit to making the effort, however, these less formal processes are excellent options for the resolution of various family issues such as property division, spousal and child support obligations, and decision-making responsibility and parenting time (custody and access) arrangements.

 At Mincher Koeman, we have represented countless clients in family law mediation and arbitration proceedings.
 Depending on the situation and the client’s preference, we can provide advice and guidance to a client throughout the process behind the scenes, or we can advocate on behalf of a client directly.
 Either way, we will strive to ensure that our client’s interests are represented and that a satisfactory outcome is achieved.